 How do I take it?

 Wellbutrin is generally taken two or three times a day.

 Wellbutrin comes in tablet form.

-Rare but serious side effects listed for Wellbutrin include suicidal thoughts, worsening of depression, seizures, psychosis, mania, and high blood pressure.
+Rare but serious side effects listed for Wellbutrin include suicidal thoughts, worsening of depression, weight changes, allergic reactions, seizures, psychosis, mania, and high blood pressure.

 For more details about this treatment, visit: